You are currently viewing Summer in Ireland: 10 Can’t-Miss Activities to Enjoy

 No visit to Ireland, especially during the summer months, would be complete without visiting Skellig Michael, the craggy island off the coast of County Kerry.

-The journey to Skellig Michael is one that will leave you in awe at the difficult environment that Irish monks managed to survive in over hundreds of years.
+The journey to Skellig Michael is one that will leave you in awe of the difficult environment that Irish monks managed to survive in over hundreds of years.

 irelandonabudget.com